budemir/Analysis-of-Cancer-Genome-Atlas-in-R/README.md

 head(assay(tcga_data)[,1:10]) # expression of first 6 genes and first 10 samples
 head(rowData(tcga_data)) # ensembl id and gene id of the first 6 genes.

-Save the data as a file, if you need it later, you can just load this file instead of having to run the whole pipeline again saveRDS(object = tcga_data, file = "tcga_data.RDS", compress = FALSE)
+saveRDS(object = tcga_data,
+file = "tcga_data.RDS",
+compress = FALSE)